sahiliamsso/docs/source/admin-guide/saml.md

 ![federation-entityid.png](../img/saml/federation-entityid.png)

 ## Inbound SAML (Asimba)
-Inbound SAML allows users from external domains to login at their home identity provider to gain access to applications protected by the Gluu Server.
-The Gluu Server uses an open source product called [Asimba](http://www.asimba.org/site/) to normalize
+Inbound SAML allows users from external domains to login at their home identity provider to gain access to resources protected by the Gluu Server.
+The Gluu Server uses an open source product called [Asimba](http://www.asimba.org/site/) to normalize inbound SAML.
-inbound SAML.

 The following documentation provides a step-by-step guide for configuring Asimba with two (2) IDPs and a single (1) SP.
 The guide includes use of a SAML interception script which is shipped with the Gluu Server and simplifies the process of using Asimba.
 The administrator can add multiple IDPs or SPs (as required) using the method outlined below.
 Each SP and IDP must be connected to the IDP that has the Asimba module enabled.

 !!!
 Note
     A description of the SAML interception script is available here: